 And, there are limits to the amount of money a seller can contribute to the buyer’s closing costs.
 By loan type, these limits are:

 Seller concessions are not uncommon.
-But the main issue is that sellers are much more willing to pay the buyer’s closing costs if they’re motivated to sell the house.
+But the main issue is that sellers are usually only willing to pay the closing costs in a buyer’s market.

-In a market with buyer competition, sellers are far less likely to cut such a deal.
+However, in a seller’s market — a market with buyer competition — sellers are far less likely to cut such a deal.

 In this case, you might want to look elsewhere for help — like a closing cost assistance program.

-4. Rolling closing costs into your loan amount
+4. Roll closing costs into your loan amount

 Refinance loans have closing costs, just like home purchase loans.
 And they typically cost around the same amount.